 Terms of Business

-Role Ltd (Role) provides hour rate, fixed term contract, permanent, and executive, search level recruitment and permanent resourcing (Dollar A Day Club) service to you (Client) on the following terms and conditions.
+Role Ltd (Role) provides hour rate, fixed term contract, permanent, and executive, search level recruitment services to you (Client) on the following terms and conditions.

 - To assist with successful placements, you must fully complete with Role a Success Profile (Role’s version of a job brief), before Role is obliged to take steps to identify suitable Candidates.

-- Information for Permanent Recruitment (Full Service) can be found in clause 6.1 (a-c) and Fee Schedule A, and you can find a summary of the key information following: Role requires 50% payment of the estimated fee on the date on which you instruct Role (often the date on which you sign the Success Profile).
-The balance is payable on the Candidate’s start date.
+- Information for Permanent Recruitment can be found in clause 6.1 (a-c) and Fee Schedule A, and you can find a summary of the key information following: Role will invoice the Client the recruitment fee on the day in which the Candidate accepts the role.
+The fee will be payable 14 days from the invoice date.
 If you do not pay when due, then the Replacement Guarantee will be null and void and Role may charge default interest on amounts owing.

-- If an Introduced Candidate terminates their permanent engagement with you within 90 days of their commencement (Guarantee Period), Role will take steps to identify a replacement Candidate at 50% of the original Fee or provide you with a credit of that amount (Replacement Guarantee), provided you notify Role promptly where you become aware of issues, promptly notify Role of termination, provided the Success Profile did not misrepresent the characteristics and requirements of a successful Candidate, and provided that the replacement services and/or credit must be used within 6 weeks of the termination.
+- If an Introduced Candidate terminates their permanent engagement with you within 90 days of their commencement (Guarantee Period), Role will take steps to identify a replacement Candidate or provide you with a credit amounting to the fee of the original placement (Replacement Guarantee), provided you notify Role promptly where you become aware of issues, promptly notify Role of termination, provided the Success Profile did not misrepresent the characteristics and requirements of a successful Candidate, and provided that the replacement services and/or credit must be used within 6 weeks of the termination.
 The Replacement Guarantee will also apply, with a modified Guarantee Period, to fixed term engagements of greater than 3 months.

 1 WHERE THESE TERMS APPLY